-The proposed subtitle would repeal the subject to appropriations language in the Student Fair Access to School Amendment Act of 2018.
+The proposed subtitle would repeal the subject to appropriations language in the L22-0157, the Student Fair Access to School Amendment Act of 2018.
 This subtitle, combined with budget allocations to OSSE, DCPS, and public charter schools, allows for the underlying law to take full effect.